adjust/corona_sdk/README.md

     {
         plist =
         {
-            NSUserTrackingUsageDescription = "This would allow the app to advertise better.", },
+            NSUserTrackingUsageDescription = "Reason for asking access to IDFA identifier", },
     },
     plugins =